Fat grafting or fat transplant is a technique that uses the patient’s own fat to subtly and naturally restore volume.

-The disadvantage to fat grafting is that while the majority of the fat survives, the results are not absolutely predictable.
-Some patients will need an additional transfer to achieve desired results.
-Generally additional fat transfers can be performed in office with local anesthesia.
+The disadvantage of fat grafting is that while the majority of the fat survives, the results are not absolutely predictable.
+Some patients will need an additional transfer to achieve the desired results.
+Generally, additional fat transfers can be performed in-office with local anesthesia.

 Dr. Rodman uses both techniques of fat grafting and malar implants.
 At the initial consult, both options are given to patients.
 Based on each patient’s individual anatomy, one option may be preferred over the other.